 After completing the previously listed requirements, students may matriculate into the major after attempting 12 credits and must do so before accumulating 24 credits at Nova Southeastern University or be subject to departmental review.
+Students required to take WRIT 1000 and/or MATH 1000 must meet the previously listed requirements before accumulating 36 credits at Nova Southeastern University.

-Upon meeting the conditions of matriculation into the Undergraduate Department of Education, students will become education majors and will be notified by letter.
+Upon meeting the conditions of matriculation into the undergraduate Department of Education, students will become education majors and will be notified by letter.
+More detailed information on matriculation policies and procedures is available in the Benchmark Handbook.